hungneox/hungneox.github.io/_posts/2022-02-20-fp-ts-for-the-impatient.md

 const validatePassword = (s: string): E.Either<Error, string> =>
   F.pipe(s, minLength, E.chain(oneCapital), E.chain(oneNumber));

+// validatePassword('123456'); // Error: at least one capital letter
+// validatePassword('salaSANA123'); // salaSANA123
 ```

 We can looks at the break-down steps of `validatePassword` as follow: